“I am pleased that I am able to offer my patients state-of-the-art technology and procedures that rival larger cities — right here in Peoria.”

 Andy Chiou, MD

-A blood vessel that carries blood from the heart to the body.
+A blood vessel that carries blood away from the heart.

 When plaque builds up on the artery walls, causing the artery to narrow – also known as hardening of the arteries or atherosclerosis.